meower1/iRunCode/README.md

 4. **Type Hints**: Full type annotations for better code quality
 5. **Async/Await**: Proper asynchronous programming throughout
 6. **Docker Support**: Production-ready containerization
+7. **Channel Integration**: Optional channel membership requirements

+### User Management Features

+1. **Channel Membership**: Configurable requirement for users to join a specific channel before using the bot
+2. **Automatic Verification**: The bot automatically checks if users are members of the required channel
+3. **Flexible Configuration**: Can be enabled/disabled and configured for any public or private channel

 ### Performance Enhancements